lowweihong/team14-CryptoMood/index.md

 1. **Text Cleaning:** We removed unnecessary elements such as URLs, wallet addresses, and special characters using regex patterns in our `preprocessing.py` module.
    - These components do not carry useful semantic meaning for sentiment analysis and could interfere with model performance.
 Cleaning the text ensures cleaner, more consistent input data for the models.

-3. **Tokenization:** We used the tokenizers from pre-trained models (BERT-based) to convert text into token IDs suitable for deep learning models.
+2. **Tokenization:** We used the tokenizers from pre-trained models (BERT-based) to convert text into token IDs suitable for deep learning models.
    - This step preserves the contextual relationships between words, which is crucial for understanding sentiment in financial and crypto-related language.

-5. **Data Filtering:** We excluded short texts (fewer than 4 words) and removed quote tweets to avoid confusion in sentiment scoring.
+3. **Data Filtering:** We excluded short texts (fewer than 4 words) and removed quote tweets to avoid confusion in sentiment scoring.
    - Short texts often lack sufficient context for reliable sentiment classification, and quote tweets can introduce conflicting sentiment signals.
 This filtering step helped improve data quality and model accuracy.

+### Chosen Models
+1. **ElKulako/stocktwits-crypto baseline**
+   - It provides a quick, interpretable starting point for evaluating the effectiveness of more complex models while it lacks the depth of contextual understanding.
+2. **ElKulako/stocktwits-crypto finetune**
+   - We selected this model because it is already fine-tuned on financial social media text from StockTwits, a platform known for investment-related sentiment.
+It was specifically trained with bullish, bearish, and neutral sentiment labels, which perfectly align with our classification goals.
+This domain alignment reduces the amount of task-specific fine-tuning required and helps the model generalize well to our crypto-related sentiment data.
+By leveraging its pre-learned understanding of financial terminology and sentiment, we gain a strong starting point for accurate predictions with minimal retraining effort.
+3. **kk08/CryptoBERT finetune**
+   - This model was chosen due to its pre-training on cryptocurrency-specific text, giving it an inherent understanding of the vocabulary, slang, and market dynamics unique to the crypto domain.
+Although it was originally trained for binary classification (bullish vs. bearish), we modified it by replacing the classification head to support three sentiment classes, allowing it to fit our task.
+This adaptation retained the model’s domain-specific strengths while making it flexible for multi-class classification.
+Using CryptoBERT ensures that the model can better interpret the nuanced language used in crypto discussions, which traditional general-purpose models might miss.

 ### Model Implementation and Evaluation